svmiller/svmiller.github.io/_posts/2019-02-17-dragracer-rupauls-drag-race-analysis.md

 My wife also informed me of the debates that fans have about the show, some of which can be quite heated.
 Several of these---at least the ones that aren't completely subjective or involve questions that quickly devolve to total grease fires---involve concerns of measurement and ranking.
 Certainly, the show has evolved from Season 1 to Season 10, but how would a fan rank, say, Jinkx Monsoon's run to the crown in Season 5 versus Bianca Del Rio in Season 6?
 Or Bob the Drag Queen in Season 8?

 This creates a lot of conversation on the subreddit for the show and spawns numerous videos where fans can upvote or downvote a particular performer or carry on these debates.
 I hear it as an opportunity to scrape [the wiki for the show](https://rupaulsdragrace.fandom.com) and create a few data sets to see if I can measure these things myself.
-Toward that end, I'm creating a package in R ([`dragracer`](https://github.com/svmiller/dragracer)) that will contain various data sets for this.
-Mostly, I just wanted to call dibs on having an R package for the show named `dragracer`.
+Toward that end, I'm created a package in R ([`{dragracer}`](https://github.com/svmiller/dragracer)), now on CRAN, that will contain various data sets for this.
+Mostly, I just wanted to call dibs on having an R package for the show named `{dragracer}`.

 Here's a table of contents for this post, especially if you want to jump past the data/methods section and into the 🔥 takes.